What is a Business Process? Definition, Types, and Key Benefits

 • Increased collaboration: With software, processes are clearly drawn out and accessible to those involved.
 This allows for both internal and external stakeholders to retain visibility into the current status of a process and take action if necessary.

 • Enhanced agility: With automation, a process can not only be actively monitored, but it can also be adjusted in real-time if the situation calls for it.
-This type of agility allows for organisation to continue to deliver to its customers without having to slow down or shut down to make adjustments to a process.
+This type of agility allows for organization to continue to deliver to its customers without having to slow down or shut down to make adjustments to a process.

 • Improved compliance: Automation solutions document every action they take, making it easy to pull audit reports and adhere to regulations.